.

 Undergraduate Tony Sun head shot

 Once the Computer Science Department’s Early Research Scholars Program introduced Tony Sun (BS ’21) to undergraduate research, he was hooked.
-Working with associate professor William Wang during the year-long program, Sun investigated algorithmic fairness in artificial intelligence, with an emphasis in natural language processing (NLP).
+Working with associate professor William Wang during the year-long program, Sun investigated algorithmic fairness in artificial intelligence, with an emphasis on natural language processing (NLP).
 Sun eventually first-authored two papers that were accepted to the top NLP conference.
 One of the papers even became part of the curriculum at Stanford and Princeton.
 Papers that he wrote during internships with Amazon Science and Google were also accepted by prestigious conferences.
 “Research at its core is all about indulging one’s curiosity.
-It's a beautiful process that pushes humanity forward and makes life better for the next generation,” said Sun, who received the College of Engineering’s 2021 Tirrell Award for Distinction in Undergraduate Research and Outstanding Senior Award.
-After graduating, Sun started working at Google, while simultaneously pursuing a master’s degree in computer science at Stanford University.
+It's a beautiful process that pushes humanity forward and makes life better for the next generation,” said Sun, who received the College of Engineering’s 2021 Tirrell Award for Distinction in Undergraduate Research, as well as an Outstanding Senior Award.
+After graduating, Sun began working at Google while simultaneously pursuing a master’s degree in computer science at Stanford University.

 Diego Lopez in lab coat between two other researchers